 I decided to let the zeros of the second derivative be x = a and x = b, then at least they would be easy to work with.
 Then the second derivative is where the is the leading coefficient of the quartic and the 12 comes from differentiating twice.

 I integrated to get the first derivative and added , the coefficient of the linear term, as the constant of integration.
 I integrated again and added , the constant term. as the constant of integration.
 This resulted in the original quartic function:

 Then I wrote the equation of y(x) the line through the points of inflection.
 It is too long to copy, but you may see it in the screen capture at the end of the post.
 (That is what is nice about a CAS: you really do not have to worry about how complicated things are.)

 Then I solved the equation .
 Two of the solutions are x = a and x = b as I expected.
 (This means that you could do synthetic division by hand since you know two of the roots.)
 The other two I did not expect.
 They are:

 And that’s when I stopped astonished!
 Those numbers are the Golden Ratio , and its reciprocal .
 So the roots are and .
 How did they get there?

 To this day I have no idea why the Golden Ratio should be so involved with quartic polynomials, but there they are in every quartic!

-This was all about 10 years ago and until just this year I never checked the ratio of the areas.
+This was all in 2013 and until just this year I never checked the ratio of the areas.
 (They check.)

 Here is a CAS printout of the entire computation.